-We currently lease all of our existing 1,079 store locations and expect that our policy of leasing rather than owning will continue as we continue to expand.
+We own our corporate office building in Birmingham, Alabama and our wholesale and logistics facility in Alabaster, Alabama.
+In addition, we lease administrative offices in Memphis, Tennessee and lease all our existing 1,163 store locations and expect that our policy of leasing rather than owning will continue as we continue to expand.
 Our leases typically provide for terms of five to ten years with options on our part to extend.
 Most leases also contain a kick-out clause if projected sales levels are not met and an early termination/remedy option if co-tenancy and exclusivity provisions are violated.
 We believe this leasing strategy enhances our flexibility to pursue various expansion opportunities resulting from changing market conditions and to periodically re-evaluate store locations.
 See "Risk Factors."